Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

-A swirling barrier of wind wards your ally.
+A swirling barrier of hoarfrost wards your ally.
 Select a creature within range.
 They gain 6 + Presence absorption and are immune to water damage until the end of your next turn.

-If you have at least 4 stacks of water exposure, the absorption granted increases to 10 + Presence but they also become vulnerable to earth damage until the end of your next turn.
+If you have at least 4 stacks of water exposure, the absorption granted increases to 10 + Presence but they also become vulnerable to fire damage until the end of your next turn.

 ### Frost Bolt